-The Department of Energy (DOE) is committed to responsible stewardship of cultural resources on its lands.
+DOE is committed to responsible stewardship of cultural resources on its lands and has an obligation to protect these resources for future generations.
 Many rich and varied natural and cultural resources are present on the Departments lands and waters that contain archaeological and historical sites, threatened and endangered species, marine mammals, Native American burial and sacred sites, historic buildings, and wetlands.
 The Department has an obligation to protect these resources for future generations.
 Headquarters actions support conservation of the following cultural resources throughout the DOE complex:

 - archeological materials (artifacts) and sites from prehistoric, historic, or ethno historic periods that are located on or beneath the ground surface;